ZYXMoodester123/yersinia/README.md

 # Running Attacks
 ## ARP Flooder
-This attack can be run by using the command:
+The ARP Flooder that we created floods the broadcast address of the network which doesnt normal traffic to be returned This attack can be run by using the command:
 `sudo yersinia -EH4ARP`
 This can be stopped using **CTRL + C**

 ## RSTP Root Bridge Changer
-This attack can be run by using the command:
+The RSTP Root Bridge Changer attack chagnes the root bridge ID causing This attack can be run by using the command:
 `sudo yersinia -EH4STP`